 PICsIT can also operate in photon-by-photon mode (PPM), but because of its much higher background due to cosmic ray induced events, the limited telemetry does not allow operating in this mode because it would lead to important data losses.
 For this reason, the standard mode for PICsIT is histogram mode: registered events are integrated over the pointing duration (spectral imaging) or over the detector plane (spectral timing).
-It is, therefore, only possible to correct for the contribution from cosmic-ray induced events a posteriori by statistical methods based on the PICsIT PPM data, acquired just after instrument activation.
-The software removes consecutive events on a single pixel in PPM data, and resets pixel counts above a certain threshold to the shadowgramme mean in spectral imaging histograms.
+Note that transmission of PPM events was disabled early in the mission, and permanently disabled at the end of revolution 1507.